 At the time of this writing this outputs:

-The lines are the different sections: First the named sections, then
+The lines describe the different sections: First the section stack,

 (memory blocks